Levy requirements for booking services

 It is expected the Levy will apply for approximately four years, to cover the full cost of the taxi plate buyback.
 A condition of booking service authorisation is payment of the Levy.
 When applying for an ODBS authorisation via DoTDirect, booking services must elect to register for the Levy unless they only offer services that are not considered leviable or who have been granted a special event provider exemption by DoT.

 Booking services must lodge Levy returns to DoT on a monthly or quarterly basis, dependent on the number of vehicles they dispatch work to.

 Booking services must keep records of all leviable trips.
 This includes start and finish dates and times, start and finish locations, the individual component amounts of the fare paid by the passenger, name of driver and vehicle registration.

-A detailed Levy lodgement user guide will be available soon.
+A detailed Levy lodgement user guide is available below.

 Further information about the Levy is available at On-demand passenger transport levy

 |On-demand Passenger Transport Levy fact sheet||Kb|

 Which on-demand trips does the Levy apply to?

 When applying for authorisation, a booking service is required to register for the Levy unless they meet one or more of the following criteria: